adityamehta2k4/adityamehta2k4/README.md

 ## 🔥 About Me

 I’m a passionate data learner focused on transforming raw data into meaningful insights.
-Currently upskilling in **Data Analytics** using tools like **Excel, Power BI, SQL, and Python**, with a keen interest in creating visual dashboards and business intelligence solutions.
+Currently upskilling in **Data Analytics** using tools like **Excel, Power BI, and Python**, with a keen interest in creating visual dashboards and business intelligence solutions.

 * 🌱 Currently Learning: Python (Pandas, NumPy), Excel Formulas & Charts, Power BI.
 * 🎯 Goal: To land a role in data analytics and solve real-world problems using data